-We would be honoured if you would join us for this free, live concert at 4:30pm on Saturday, September 14.
-In order to ensure your place at the concert, we encourage you to reserve a ticket.
+Join us at our free, live concert at 4:30pm on Saturday, September 14.
+In order to ensure your place at the concert, please reserve a ticket.

 If you are unable to attend in person, this concert will be livestreamed as part of our coast-to-coast sunrise-to-sunset event on the 14th, 11 ½ hours into our 17-hour video stream.
 In addition, a recording of the entire cross-Canada concert event will be available on this website until September 21st.